modxorg/Docs/en/extending-modx/transport-packages/index.md

 So, an example Transport Package might be "myextra-1.0-rc1.transport.zip".
 If you were to upload a "myextra-1.0-rc2.transport.zip", MODx would then interpret this as part of the same "package" but a newer version of it.
 It would then behave in "upgrade" mode.

 Transport packages are stored in .zip files, ending with ".transport.zip".
-They can be uploaded and installed anywhere there is a MODx Revolution instance - regardless of the server configuration.
+They can be uploaded and installed anywhere there is a MODX Revolution instance - regardless of the server configuration.

 ### The Internals of a Transport Package

-MODx Revolution automatically "unpacks", or unzips, your transport packages for you.
+MODX Revolution automatically "unpacks", or unzips, your transport packages for you.
 Once done, a subdirectory in your core/packages directory will appear with the name of the zip file (minus ".transport.zip").
 This directory will contain:

 - A manifest.php file
 - Subdirectories of each Vehicle (more on those later)